sjrusso8/spark-connect-rs/README.md

 The following section outlines some of the larger functionality that is not yet working with this Spark Connect implementation.

-- ![open]
+- ![done]
 TLS authentication & Databricks compatability
 - ![open] streaming implementation
 - ![open] groupBy, aggregation, and window functions
 - ![open] better error handling